 Thaw one frozen puff pastry sheet for about 40 minutes, or just until easy to handle while cold.
 Preheat the oven to 400 F/200 C/Gas Mark 6.

 2. The Pan: Choose an ovenproof, non-stick pan with sloping sides so the tarte slides out after baking.
 These sizes work very well: 6-inch (15-cm) for 2 servings, or 8-inch (20-cm) or 10-inch (25-cm) for 4 servings.
 Put the butter and olive oil in the pan.
 Over low heat, warm just until the butter melts, but do not brown it because the butter continues to cook in the oven.
 Remove the pan from the heat and cool down.

 A. Arrange the squash slices in the pan.
 Turn them over in the pan so both sides are coated lightly with the melted butter and oil.
 During baking, the squash softens and shrinks a little, so crowd the pieces together and fill-in the spaces with the small squash pieces.

 B. Sprinkle the chopped nuts and crushed amaretti cookies over the squash and in those empty spaces between the squash slices.
 Season to taste by grating a small amount of orange zest and nutmeg over the mixture.

-C. Arrange the thin shards or shavings on top.
-Cover any gaps or spaces you see below – but – leave air space so do not make one solid layer of squash.
+C. Arrange thin shards or shavings on top covering gaps or spaces – but – leave air space, do not make one solid layer of squash.

 D. Sprinkle the rest of the chopped nuts and crushed amaretti cookies over the squash.
 Distribute the chopped chocolate pieces on top.
 Do not place the chocolate around the edges, or the chocolate could melt and ooze out onto the bottom of the pan and burn.
 Keep the chocolate hidden so it melts and is retained inside the tarte.
 It's a surprise!